 Here are three of my ideas:

-- Be Curious about Problems You Encounter — As a woman in tech, I recognized challenges and pitfalls firsthand and wanted to learn more about the research and experiences to understand better how and why most women were in mid-level roles or lower in the Org.
+As a woman in tech, I recognized challenges and pitfalls firsthand.
+I wanted to learn more about the research and experiences to understand better how and why most women were in mid-level roles or lower in the Org.
 Chart.

-- Share Data (Old & New) — Throughout the process of collecting data, I would ask for input, share ideas, and ask for advice on what to read or who to invite into a conversation.
+While collecting data, I’d ask for input, advice, and share ideas on what to read or who to invite into a conversation.
 This situation created a nice following of people interested in the same topics.
-So when I found trends or created strategies to overcome known obstacles, I had a developed audience ready to engage in the data.
+When I found strategies to overcome known obstacles, I’d a developed audience ready to engage in the data.

-I invite you to check out the article and read through the other 98 thought leaders who come from a diverse background and countless different industries to offer their advice.
+I encourage you to check out the article and read through the other 98 thought leaders.
+All of these individuals come from diverse backgrounds and countless different industries to offer their advice.
 Thank you to Yitzi Weiner for compiling these great ideas.

 - The Power of Words: Being Mindful